Home

 Have they been checked?

-All chaperones are required to have an up to date Criminal Record check (CRB).
+All chaperones are required to have an up to date Disclosure & Barring Service check (DBS).
 The society will make all necessary arrangements if a volunteer does not have the required check.

 Would you like to help?